guybedford/module-property-refined-proposal/README.md

 * For a given module, the package.json file is checked in that folder, continuing to check parent folders for a package.json if none is found.
 If we reach a parent folder of `node_modules`, we stop this search process.
 * When no package.json module property is found, NodeJS would default to loading any module as CommonJS.
+* These package configuration folder lookups are themselves cached, which is described in the draft algorithm here as well.

 These rules are taken into account in the [draft resolver specification here](spec.md).